erik-tt/Rocket-Racer/README.md

 It is recommended to use a newer phone or emulator as the game scales poor on screens smaller than 5" and a resolution lower than full hd 1080x1920.
 The application has been tested on android emulators using API 30 and newer.

+Some tests have been created, which can be run using ./gradlew test.
+Android studio can also display coverage by right clicking the test folder and pressing run test in tdt4240-g21 with coverage.